litstack/docs/fields/image.md

 ## Conversions

-In the config `fjord.mediaconversions` all conversions groups are specified.
+In the config `lit.mediaconversions` all conversions groups are specified.
 If you would like a model to use another conversion group than `default`, the group name can be set using the attribute `mediaconversions`.